sergei-mironov/litrepl/README.md

 ### Overview

-Litrepl sends verbatim document sections to third-party interpreters and receives results of the evaluation.
+The tool sends verbatim document sections to third-party interpreters and receives results of the evaluation.

 #### Python

-Litrepl recognises sequences of verbatim code sections followed by zero or more result sections.
+Litrepl recognises verbatim code sections followed by zero or more result sections.
 In Markdown documents, the code is any triple-quoted section labeled as `python`.
 The result is any triple-quoted `result` section.
-For LaTeX documents, Litrepl recognizes `\begin{python}\end{python}` and `\begin{result}\end{result}` environments.
+In LaTeX documents, sections are marked with `\begin{python}\end{python}` and `\begin{result}\end{result}` environments.

-To evaluate the formatted document, you can send it to the `litrepl eval-sections` shell command, which will trigger the evaluation.
-Alternatively, Litrepl provides a Vim plugin that allows you to use the `:LEval` command to evaluate the section under your cursor in a similar manner.
+To evaluate the properly formatted document, one can send it to the `litrepl eval-sections` shell command.
+In the Vim-based workflow, one would use a command of `:LEval*` family to evaluate the required sections in-place.

 For example: